Battle of Trenton: U.S. attack

-At 8 am on the morning of December 26, the outpost was set up by the Hessians at a cooper shop on Pennington Road about one mile northwest of Trenton.
-Washington led the assault, riding in front of his soldiers.
+At 8 am on the morning of December 26, the Hessians established an outpost at a cooper shop on Pennington Road about one mile northwest of Trenton.
+Washington then led the assault on it, riding in front of his soldiers.
 As the Hessian commander of the outpost, Lieutenant Andreas Wiederholdt, left the shop, an American fired at him but missed.
 Wiederholdt immediately shouted, "Der Feind!"
 (The Enemy!) and other Hessians came out.
 The Americans fired three volleys, and the Hessians returned one of their own.
 Washington ordered Edward Hand's Pennsylvania Riflemen and a battalion of German-speaking infantry to block the road that led to Princeton.
 They attacked the Hessian outpost there.
 Wiederholdt soon realized that this was more than a raiding party; seeing other Hessians retreating from the outpost, he led his men to do the same.
 Both Hessian detachments made organized retreats, firing as they fell back.
 On the high ground at the north end of Trenton, they were joined by a duty company from the Lossberg Regiment.
 They engaged the Americans, retreating slowly, keeping up continuous fire and using houses for cover.
 Once in Trenton, they gained covering fire from other Hessian guard companies on the outskirts of the town.
 Another guard company nearer to the Delaware River rushed east to their aid, leaving open the River Road into Trenton.
 Washington ordered the escape route to Princeton be cut off, sending infantry in battle formation to block it, while artillery formed at the head of King and Queen streets.

 Leading the southern U.S. column, General Sullivan entered Trenton by the abandoned River Road and blocked the only crossing over the Assunpink Creek to cut off the Hessian escape.
 Sullivan briefly held up his advance to make sure Greene's division had time to drive the Hessians from their outposts in the north.
 Soon after, they continued their advance, attacking the Hermitage, home of Philemon Dickinson, where 50 jägers under the command of Lieutenant von Grothausen were stationed.
 Lieutenant von Grothausen brought 12 of his jägers into action against the advanced guard but had only advanced a few hundred yards when he saw a column of Americans advancing to the Hermitage.
 Pulling back to the Hessian barracks, he was joined by the rest of the jägers.
 After the exchange of one volley, they turned and ran, some trying to swim across the creek, while others escaped over the bridge, which had not yet been cut off.
 The 20 British dragoons also fled.
 As Greene and Sullivan's columns pushed into the town, Washington moved to high ground north of King and Queens streets to see the action and direct his troops.
 By this time, U.S. artillery from the other side of the Delaware River had come into action, devastating the Hessian positions.